wireapp/wire-detekt-rules/README.md

 ```
 dependencies {
     detektPlugins("com.wire:detekt-rules:1.0.0-SNAPSHOT") {
-        changing(true) // tells gradle that this is a dynamic version, will try to get a new one using default gradle cache behavior.
+        isChanging = true // tells gradle that this is a dynamic version, will try to get a new one using default gradle cache behavior.
     }
 }
 ```